SJECollins/pixels-arcade/README.md

 Ania generates the board with a simple for loop.
 She uses a pretty interesting function to move the invaders left and right across the screen.

 Honestly, the code is largely unchanged.
 I styled it a bit and clumsily added buttons to control the game on screen.
-AND in the process learned to create keyboard events from clicking buttons.
+AND in the process learned to create keyboard events from clicking buttons (which I no longer use).

 There is a bit where when the missile goes off screen it logs an error to the console.
 SO, I need to fix that.
 The game is still playable with that though.
 It's probably a case of finding the zero index and remove the class missile?
 I'm not sure exactly   -- okay, so it was trickier than I though and probably not the best fix, but the simplest way I found was to remove the missile and clear the interval when it reached the top row.
 HOWEVER, this obviously would prevent killing enemies in the top row.
 Which is something to consider if I expand on it...
 I just couldn't watch those errors ticking up anymore!